 Emotional Freedom Technique (EFT)/”Tapping”

 If you are looking for a simple, holistic, and powerful technique to be able to break through those barriers in healing that you find in your life, look no further!
-As mentioned above, I offer auricular (ear) acupuncture.
-However, I also offer another technique that uses the acupuncture concept of "energy points" on the body, to create further healing.
+As mentioned above, we offer auricular (ear) acupuncture.
+However, we also offer another technique that uses the acupuncture concept of “energy points” on the body, to create further healing.
 You can even do it at home!
-(If I have peaked your curiosity, click here to see a video of me demonstrating this simple but powerful technique.)
+(If we have peaked your curiosity, click here to see a video of our owner, Ashley Carter Youngblood, demonstrating this simple but powerful technique.)

 EFT/”Tapping” is on the “cutting edge” of neuropsychology for 3 reasons:

 1) Tapping acupuncture points through the EFT protocol down-regulates the Vagal System (which is responsible for our arousal response when we are triggered by stress and trauma).

 2) Tapping re-consolidates and re-codes memories in the mind-body system so that, even when thinking of overwhelming events, our memory about them shifts.
 This is why Tapping/EFT is considered an “exposure therapy” – the way events are stored/coded in our memory shifts so that we aren’t triggered in the same way.

 3) It is in this way that Tapping/EFT allows for lasting changes; not just the “I worked through that before and I thought I was over it but I guess it’s not”.
 Since Tapping/EFT fully treats a memory, the link between that memory and anxiety/trauma has the ability to never come up again!

 As if that weren’t enough: the following are the issues EFT/”Tapping” has been documented to be especially effective for: